GenAI Platform Strategy

 Contract complexityAzure services addendum to existing EAStandalone MSA + Order FormAzure simpler if EA already exists

-Price protection24–36 months achievable via EA12–24 months typicalAzure offers longer stability
+Price protection24 to 36 months achievable via EA12 to 24 months typicalAzure offers longer stability

 Non-price value addsAzure credits, technical support, co-devArchitecture reviews, prompt workshops, early accessDifferent value; both worth requesting

-The good news is that Azure OpenAI and OpenAI direct use nearly identical APIs, making it technically straightforward to switch between them.
+Azure OpenAI and OpenAI direct use nearly identical APIs, making it technically straightforward to switch between them.
 Build an API gateway or abstraction layer that routes requests to either endpoint based on policy rules.
-This layer should handle authentication (Azure AD tokens for Azure, API keys for OpenAI), endpoint routing, usage tracking for cost allocation across channels, and failover (if one channel experiences an outage, route to the other).
-The engineering investment is modest (typically 1–2 weeks) and provides both flexibility and resilience.
+This layer should handle authentication (Azure AD tokens for Azure, API keys for OpenAI), endpoint routing, usage tracking for cost allocation, and failover.
+The engineering investment is modest (typically 1 to 2 weeks) and provides both flexibility and resilience.

 A hybrid strategy requires clear policies specifying which workloads are permitted on each channel.
 Create a GenAI workload classification policy that maps data sensitivity, compliance requirements, and performance needs to approved channels.
 Ensure that development teams cannot bypass governance by defaulting to whichever channel is easiest to access.